 Cat Tech Tips – Computer Updates

-You’re merrily typing along or browsing Facebook when suddenly Windows informs you that it has updated and wants to restart – what’s that all about?
-If Windows needs to update this often, what ELSE needs to be updated?
+You’re browsing cat memes when suddenly Windows informs you that it has updates and wants to restart.
+What’s that all about?
+Does Windows really need that many updates?
+What else should I be updating?

 The answer is: Quite a few things!
-And many of those things have probably gone without computer updates for years.
-Keeping your machine updated makes it run more smoothly, and keeps it more secure.
+And many of those things have probably gone without updates for years.
+Keeping your machine updated makes it run more smoothly, and keeps it secure.

 So what needs to be updated?